mockoon/cli/README.md

 ### Mockoon data files

+The CLI currently supports only data files exported using the [main application](https://mockoon.com) in Mockoon's own format.
 The CLI can import and migrate data from older versions of Mockoon.
 If you exported the data file with a more recent version of the application, you may need to update your CLI with the following command: `npm install -g @mockoon/cli`.

 ## Commands